Zera Yisrael

-Zera Yisrael (זרע ישראל), also known as Zera Kadosh (lit.
-'Seed [of] Holiness'), is a legal category in Halakha that denotes the blood descendants of Jews who, for one reason or another, are not legally Jewish according to religious criteria.
-This is usually due to a lack of matrilineal Jewish ancestry.
+Zera Yisrael (זרע ישראל) is a legal category in Halakha that denotes recent genetic descendants of Jews, who are not legally Jewish according to religious criteria.
+This is due to a break in matrilineal Jewish ancestry.

 Who is Zera Yisrael

 Patrilineal Jews

 Traditionally, Rabbinic Judaism has understood Jewishness to be passed down matrilineally.
 Although contemporary denominations have varying precedents regarding lineal descent, Orthodox and Conservative Judaism maintain that only those born from a Jewish mother are considered to be Jewish by birth.
-Because of this, those born to a Jewish father and a gentile mother are considered to be Zera Yisrael by religiously conservative sects of Judaism, though they may be considered Jewish by religiously liberal sects, especially if they were raised Jewish and identify as such.
+Because of this, those born to a Jewish father and a gentile mother are considered to be Zera Yisrael by religiously conservative sects of Judaism, though they may be considered Jewish by religiously liberal sects such as Reform Judaism if they were raised Jewish and identify as such.

 Although Rabbinic Judaism follows matrilineal lines to determine an individual's Jewish legal status, evidence suggests that this shift occurred during the second century and that pre-diaspora Judaism was patrilineal.
 Some small and formerly isolated ethnic groups of Jews, such as the Kaifeng Jews and Beta Israel, have traditionally practiced a patrilineal form of Judaism.
 While many have assimilated into the mainstream matrilinealism of Rabbinic Judaism, the Karaite movement of Judaism continues to reject maternal lines in favor of paternal ones.
 Individuals from these circles may also be considered patrilineal Jews or Zera Yisrael if they fail to prove an unbroken maternal chain.